CoderSales/Quantitative-Research-Methods-Research-Project-version-2/Documentation/04/06HemodynamicResponsePlotWorking.md

 Quote from [Stocco 2014](https://journal.r-project.org/archive/2014/RJ-2014-020/RJ-2014-020.pdf) Paper (I added emphasis): "The interval between image acquisitions is known as **repetition time** or **TR**, and is typically 2 seconds."

+____

+Note:

+Quote: "Each image is made of thousands of almost-cubic elements called voxels."

+Quote: "The size of a voxel (typically on the order of 3 × 3 × 3 mm) represents the lower limit of the spatial resolution of an image."